 Introduces the theory, application and diagnosis of the electrical and electronic control systems for modern vehicles.
 Emphasis is placed on batteries, starting, charging, lighting, accessories and driver information systems.
 Preparation for ASE certification in electrical/electronic systems.
-Prerequisites: Placement Test scores for RD 080 Building College Reading and MTH 020 Basic Mathematics or equivalent.
+Prerequisites: Placement Test scores for RD 090 Strategies for Effective Reading and MTH 020 Basic Mathematics or equivalent.

-AU 3.298 Auto Tune-up/Diagnosis
+AU 3.298 Auto Tune-up and Diagnosis

 Problem-solving course designed to develop knowledge and skills in auto tune-up.
 Emphasizes selection and use of equipment - including electrical test equipment, scan tools, the oscilloscope, emission test equipment and the dynamometer - to find malfunctions and make necessary repairs for optimum engine performance.
-Prerequisite: Major in automotive technology with sophomore standing or instructor's approval.
+Prerequisite: AU 3.297 Electrical/Electronic Systems or instructor's approval.